andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 ## Game Code Highlights

-Here are some C# code highlights from the Interactive AI NFT Avatars Unity project:
+Here are some C# code highlights from the Interactive AINFT Avatars Unity project:

 ### MintNFT.cs